Applications Closed for Spring 2025-Fall 2025 Cohort

 Adam Starks

-Adam Starks is a third-year student from Dunwoody, GA studying International Affairs and Music, with minors in Political Science as well as International Human Rights and Security.
-During his time at UGA, Adam has pursued research in education, human rights, and criminal justice, including a year-long Honors thesis analyzing Georgia’s private probation system.
-On campus, he is active in NMDP (formerly Be the Match), Georgia Political Review, and multiple music ensembles, including the UGA Symphony Orchestra and Chinese Music Ensemble, as well as serving as an ambassador for the School of Music.
-Most recently, Adam interned for the Department of State in D.C., working on a number of internal DEIA issues and how they are reflected in external equity work abroad.
-His current policy interests include cultural diplomacy and global women’s issues.
+Adam Starks is a fourth-year student from Dunwoody, GA studying International Affairs and Music, with minors in Political Science and International Human Rights & Security.
+During his time at UGA, Adam has pursued research in education, human rights, and criminal justice, including a year-long Honors thesis analyzing Georgia’s private probation system, and his current work measuring Intangible Cultural Heritage preservation in the context of state-led physical violence against ethnic minority groups.
+On campus, he has been involved in NMDP (formerly Be the Match), Swap Shop, Georgia Political Review, and multiple music ensembles, including the UGA Symphony Orchestra, African American Choral Ensemble, and Chinese Music Ensemble, while also serving as a student ambassador for the Hugh Hodgson School of Music.
+Most recently, Adam worked as a summer associate at Boston Consulting Group, but has held previous roles in the U.S. Department of State – Office of Diversity & Inclusion and local Atlanta-based AgTech startup, Good Agriculture.
+His current policy interests include cultural diplomacy, minority and indigenous rights, and global women’s issues.

 Ellie Trumpfheller